Cameron64/not-your-grandmas-recipe-app/README.md

-# Powered by Azure AI!
+# Powered by Azure and OpenAI!

 This project leverages the power of Chat GPT and Azure's Document Intelligence resource to read hand written recipes and turn them into digital ones